DarrenKwonDev/DarrenKwonDev/README.md

 ## About me

 I'm a programmer with two entrepreneurship experiences.
-Study and develop to make a business impact.
+Study and develop tech to make a business impact.
-Interested in programming in the field of game, trading.
-you can check my resume [here](https://github.com/DarrenKwonDev/resume/blob/master/cv.pdf)
+But also focus on low-level details to avoid pitfalls of leaky abstraction. you can check my resume [here](https://github.com/DarrenKwonDev/resume/blob/master/cv.pdf)